-Learn more about the process of applying for financial aid on our How to Apply for Financial Aid page.
+Learn more about the process of applying for need-based financial aid on our How to Apply for Financial Aid page.

 Students with demonstrated financial need will be considered for the scholarships listed below.
 Whitman also offers achievement-based scholarships which have varying award amounts depending upon a student's demonstrated need.
 See our Merit and Talent Awards page for more details on those scholarships.